-The Parks and Recreation (816-513-7500) department currently oversees more than 221 parks, 138 miles boulevards and parkways, 49 ornamental fountains, 152 ball diamonds, 10 community centers, 105 tennis courts, 5 golf courses, 5 museums and attractions, 30 pools, 61 picnic shelters, dozens of outdoor events, and more than 400 recreational and educational programs.
+The Parks and Recreation (816-513-7500) department currently oversees more than 221 parks, 138 miles boulevards and parkways, 47 ornamental fountains, 117 ball diamonds, 10 community centers, 94 tennis courts, 5 golf courses, 5 museums and attractions, 27 pools, 73 picnic shelters, dozens of outdoor events, and more than 400 recreational and educational programs.
 The main office is located at 4600 East 63rd Street.
-The Department Director heads the organization and oversees six divisions.
+The Department Director heads the organization and oversees seven divisions.
 Each division is supervised by a Division Manager.
 The divisions include:

 - A. Director's Office - a.
-This division is responsible for general administration of the department, including budgeting, accounting and finance, marketing, public information, correspondence, and human resources.

-- B. Citywide Services - a.
-This division oversees the management of the City's trees in the rights-of-way located along streets and boulevards.
-The services they provide consist of storm response, tree pruning, tree planting, tree removal, cooperative progress with utilities, landscaping, and greenhouse operations. - C. Planning and Design Services - a.
+This division is responsible for general administration of the department, including marketing, public information, correspondence, and human resources. - B. Natural Resource Management - a.
+This division oversees the management and maintenance of the City's parks, buildings, roads, boulevards, and parkway street system. - C. Recreation Division - a.
+This division oversees the management of all 10 community centers, as well as public education and recreational programs and services. - D. Planning and Design Services - a.
 This Division provides responsive, professional planning, design, construction, conservation, and renovation services.
 They provide master plans or construction development plans and specifications for property under the control of the Board of Parks and Recreation commissioners.
 Typical work includes planning for parks, playgrounds, plazas, boulevards, lakes, trails, and consultation services to other City departments.
 The division also generates conceptual plans for the extension of the boulevard and parkway system and is responsible for the preservation, restoration and additions to the City's outdoor monuments and fountains.
+This division also oversees the historical archives of the department, researching and maintaining documentation from the lifetime of the department. - E. Finance Division - a.
+Oversees the budget, payroll, and financial management of the entire department - F. Environmental Management Division - a.
+This division oversees the management of the City's trees in the rights-of-way located along streets and boulevards.
+The services they provide consist of storm response, tree pruning, tree planting, tree removal, cooperative progress with utilities, landscaping, and greenhouse operations - G. Security Division - a.
+Manages the Park Rangers division, providing for the safety and security of all persons utilizing parks land.